 Title University Title IX Coordinator and local Title IX Resource Coordinators

-The Extension School Title IX Resource coordinators and staff within the University Title IX Office can speak with you about your options, support services, and how to file a formal complaint.
+The Summer School Title IX Resource coordinators and staff within the University Title IX Office can speak with you about your options, support services, and how to file a formal complaint.
 They, too, will handle your information carefully, maintaining as much privacy as possible, but may need to share it with those who have a need-to-know.

 Medical professionals, social workers, rape-crisis counselors, and clergy